akashprakash1233/SETestingProject1/Part1/README.md

 Instructions to run code:

 1. Compile the files DominatorFinder.java, GCD.java and TestDominatorFinder.java to ensure there are no syntax or compile time errors
-2. Run the codd in order to get the desired output.
+2. Run the code in order to get the desired output.

 The process includes with the given sample code TestDominatorFinder.java , Dominator.java and GCD.java.
 The TestDominatorFinder.java.
 First uses Soot to build a control flow graph for each method and from there constructs a DominatorFinder object for each control flow graph.